 Is it about what they’ve done, or is it about how you feel and how – for whatever reason – you want to make them feel?

 You deserve to be loved.
 And to feel loved.
 That’s not selfish, it’s the core of a healthy, happy relationship.
 Your relationship might not be the same intense, passionate love affair that it was when you first met.
 That’s normal.
 That doesn’t mean you shouldn’t still feel valued, respected and loved – unconditionally loved – by your partner.
 Never forget that.

 Being in a marriage is hard.
 Giving unconditional love is hard.
 There will be good times and bad times, highs and lows.
 A marriage isn’t a document you sign and put away in a drawer.
+With how common it is to joke about marriage causing relationships to turn boring, it’s easy to believe that’s what’s supposed to happen.
+That couldn’t be further from the truth.
 You and your spouse need to continuously work to keep each other happy and not let the happiness slip away.

 However, you deserve to be happy.
 If your marriage isn’t making you feel that way, be honest with yourself, and don’t just hope that it will be better tomorrow.
-If there are signs you’re in an unhappy marriage take steps to change that.
+If you notice your marriage is exhibiting one or more of the signs above, take steps to change that.
 Speak to your partner, reach out to friends you trust, talk to a counselor or therapist.
 Problems can be solved.
 You owe it to yourself, your partner and your family not to ignore them.